United Way of Coastal and Western Connecticut Inc

 Housing/Shelter: Safe and affordable housing access and retention, shelter services, and homelessness prevention

-ALICE Household Focus: All programs must serve households at or below the ALICE Threshold—the minimum cost to live and work in Connecticut, which includes housing, childcare, food, transportation, healthcare, technology, taxes, and miscellaneous expenses
+ALICE Household Focus: All programmes must serve households at or below the ALICE Threshold—the minimum cost to live and work in Connecticut, which includes housing, childcare, food, transportation, healthcare, technology, taxes, and miscellaneous expenses

 What They Don't Fund